Aitia-IIOT/ah5-docs-java-spring/docs/serviceregistry/manuals/temperature-http-demo.md

 In this demo, we will demonstrate through a concrete example how a system should use the Service Registry endpoints.

 Let's say, we have a greenhouse.
-Inside the greenhouse, there are plantations  divided into blocks, and close to certain blocks, _thermometers_ are placed.
-We can monitor the temperature, using the _systems_ that run on them.
+Inside the greenhouse, there are plantations  divided into blocks, and close to the blocks, _thermometers_ are placed.
+We can monitor the temperature of the blocks, using the _systems_ that run on the _thermometers_.
+If the temperature is too extreme, the _systems_ may send a warning to our office.

 There are two types of _thermometers_: indoor and outdoor _thermometers_, so we can even monitor the temperature outside the greenhouse.

 In our office, there are different _weather displayers_ that can show various data about the weather, such as wind or temperature.
 The temperature data measured by the thermometers in the greenhouse are sent to these _weather displayers_.
+We also have _alarms_, this way we are immediately informed of extreme temperatures.

 _Thermometers_ can provide information on temperature in Celsius, Fahrenheit or Kelvin scales, but not all _thermometers_ are capable of sending data at all scales.

 The concrete entities used in our example can be mapped to Service Registry entities as follows:

-- **Devices:** _thermometers_ and _weather displayers_
+- **Devices:** _thermometers_, _weather displayers_ and _alarms_
-- **Systems:** _temperature providers_ running on the _thermometers_, and _temperature consumers_ running on the _weather displayers_
+- **Systems:** _temperature providers_ running on the thermometers, _temperature consumers_ running on the weather displayers, and _alert consumers_ running on the alarms.
-- **Services:** _Fahrenheit info_, _Kelvin info_ and _Celsius info_, provided by the _temperature providers_ and consumed by the _temperature consumers_
+- **Services:** _Fahrenheit info_, _Kelvin info_, _Celsius info_, and _alert service_, provided by the temperature providers and consumed by the temperature consumers and the alert consumers

 We will demonstrate the usage of the endpoints via two examples: [example 1](#example-1:-provider) is about a provider system, and [example 2](#example-2:-consumer) is about a consumer system.